Periodontal Care in Austin, TX

 Visits Required for Periodontal Maintenance

 Depending on how deep the inflammation is, our periodontist will recommend the needed amount of visits to get it treated.
-Bacterial disease in gums often returns within a few months of professional cleaning.
+Bacterial disease in gums often returns within a few months of professional dental cleaning.
 Therefore, we recommend getting periodontal maintenance every three months if possible.
 Your visits will be set by the general dentist in our office.
 By doing this, we can monitor cavities while the periodontist will take care of your gums.

 Stages of Periodontal Maintenance

 The first step in the procedure is supragingival cleaning.
 Our dentist will clean the area above the gumline.
 This will be done with scaling tools to remove plaque or debris.

 The second step is subgingival cleaning.
 It is considered the most important step because this will ensure complete removal of all plaque and bacteria beneath the gumline.
 The next step is the root planing.
 It involves smoothing out the roots of the tooth.
 Bacterial inflammation can be extremely dangerous, so their removal is crucial.

 Next, medication is prescribed.
 This could be an antibiotic or antimicrobial cream.
 It has to be placed in the gum pockets to manage future inflammations.
 Lastly, x-rays are added to the procedure to look for any underlying issues in the bone, or possible gum recession.